ted-repo/ted-repo/README.md

 # About Me

-- 👋 Hi, I’m @ted-repo
+- 👋 Hi, I’m Otedola Ishola
-- 👀 I’m interested in Azure/GCP cloud/devops engineering, data engineering and project management.
+- 👀 I’m interested in Azure/GCP cloud/devops engineering, data engineering, and project management.
-- 🌱 I’m currently learning Github Actions and Python Programming language.
+- 🌱 I’m currently working on a Azure policy as code project using Terraform and Github Actions.
 - 💞️ I’m looking to collaborate on Python related projects.
 - 📫 You can reach me via [linkedin](www.linkedin.com/in/otedola-ishola)